HTTP-RPC/Lima/README.md

 <img src="README/table-view-cell.png" width="250px"/>

 The complete source code for this example can be found [here](LimaTest/TableViewCellController.swift).

-When the `selectionStyle` property of an `LMTableViewCell` instance is set to `none`, the cell will not consume touch events.
-Touches that occur within the cell but do not intersect with a subview are ignored, preventing selection.

 # Initializer Callbacks
 All Lima initializers provide a trailing closure that can be used to further customize the instantiated view.
 This callback is automatically invoked by the initializer before it returns.